Signs and symptoms of a Blood Clot in the Leg

-Minimal activity is all that’s required, so long as you’re getting up out of a seated position and moving your legs.
-Walking up and down the plane or bus aisle is enough to keep blood circulating, avoiding stasis.
+Minimal activity is all that’s required to prevent blood clots.
+If you’re getting up out of a seated position and moving your legs, walking up and down the plane or bus aisle, it’s enough to keep blood circulating.

-The same applies while driving.
-Make sure to take several brief stops to stretch your legs.
-Walking to and from a rest stop bathroom is more than sufficient.
+While driving for long distances make several brief stops to stretch your legs.
+Walking to and from a rest stop bathroom will help keep your blood moving.

 Remember to stretch.

-Simple stretches, whether done standing or seated, can also help greatly.
-Again, this minimal effort will drastically reduce your chances of forming unwanted clots.
+Simple stretches, whether done standing or seated, are very beneficial.
+This minimal effort will drastically reduce your chances of forming blood clots.

 The following stretches fit easily into any travel plan.

-· While in the above position, roll the ankle around in a circle.
-Preform this 10 times in each direction.
+- While seated roll the ankle around in a circle.
+Perform this 10 times in each direction.

-· While seated, pull your knees up to your chest.
-Hug them for about 15 seconds, then go back to neutral.
+- While seated pull your knees up to your chest.
+Hug them for about 15 seconds, then straighten them again.
 Repeat this motion 10 times.

-· If you have enough room, simply stretch your legs out in front of you.
+- If you have enough room, stretch your legs out in front of you.

-· While seated or standing, alternately press the heel and ball of the foot against the ground.
+- While seated or standing, alternately press the heel and ball of the foot against the ground.
 Aim to work the large muscles of the thigh (quadriceps) and calf muscles.
-Repeat this simple exercise any number of times throughout the trip.
+Repeat this exercise multiple times throughout the trip.

 Pack a tennis ball or a specially made hand massage device with you.
-Whenever you get the opportunity, manually massage each leg for about a minute, hitting both the thighs and calves.
-This may seem a bit odd, but according to phlebology experts it’s an outstanding way to prevent clot formation.
+Whenever you get the opportunity, manually massage each leg, both the thighs and calves, with the “massager” for about a minute.
+According to phlebology experts, it’s an excellent way to prevent clot formation.

 Wear high-quality, prescription compression stockings when traveling long distances.
-These should be thigh high, graduated compression stockings which provide more compression towards the feet than at the thighs.
-Avoid cheap drug-store varieties, which do little to nothing to prevent blood clots.
+These should be thigh-high, graduated compression stockings that provide more compression towards the feet than at the thighs which helps the blood keep moving.
+Avoid less-expensive drug-store varieties, which are not effective in preventing blood clots.